 In addition to the antique stores, Robin also participates in Primitive Gatherings, a once a month gathering of a variety of vendors in Mentone, Indiana.

 Many of the projects featured on my blog can be found in these shops.
-Take a moment peruse her website and follow me on my junking journey and take your own summer road trip to find these shops, and maybe stop at a few garage sales along the way and find your vintage treasure!
+Take a moment peruse my website and follow me on my junking journey and take your own summer road trip to find these shops, and maybe stop at a few garage sales along the way and find your vintage treasure!

 Below are the links to the Facebook sites for the shops.